Metztli/b2evo-metztli/README.md

 b2evolution on OpenShift
 =========================
-b2evolution is a downloadable, open source (GPL licensed) powerful free blog/CMS engine you can install on Red Hat OpenShift online platform as a service (PaaS).
+b2evolution is a downloadable, open source (GPL licensed) powerful free CMS / content / blogs / photos galleries / community / forums / email marketing engine you can quickly install on Red Hat OpenShift online platform as a service (PaaS).

-b2evolution is an open source security-conscious -- full-featured -- alternative to WordPress.
+b2evolution is an open source security-conscious, full-featured alternative superseding WordPress.

 More information can be found on the official b2evolution website at http://b2evolution.net